code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 date: 2016-10-04 21:00
 categories: [Spring Kafka]
 tags: [Apache Kafka, Embedded, Example, Maven, Server, Spring Boot, Spring Kafka, Test, Testing, Tutorial, Unit]
+last_modified_at: 2017-03-12 21:00
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.png" alt="spring logo">
 </figure>

 The [Spring Kafka project](https://projects.spring.io/spring-kafka/) comes with a `spring-kafka-test` JAR that contains a number of useful utilities to assist you with your application testing.
-These include: an embedded Kafka server, some static methods to setup consumers/producers and some utility methods to fetch results.
+These include: [an embedded Kafka server, some static methods to setup consumers/producers and some utility methods to fetch results](http://docs.spring.io/spring-kafka/docs/1.1.2.RELEASE/reference/html/_reference.html#testing).

-Let's demonstrate how you can use these utilities with some runnable code.
+Let's demonstrate how you can use these utilities with a simple code sample.
 We will reuse the [Spring Kafka Hello World project]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) from a previous post in which we created a consumer and producer using Spring Kafka, Spring Boot and Maven.

 Tools used:
+* Spring Boot 1.5
 * Spring Kafka 1.1
-* Spring Boot 1.4
 * Maven 3

 We need to add the `spring-kafka-test` dependency to the Maven POM file in addition to the Spring Kafka and Spring Boot dependencies.
-In the plugins section we included the `maven-surefire-plugin` to trigger a `AllSpringKafkaTests` test suite class that will be used to start the embedded server only once for the different unit test cases in our project.
+In the plugins section we included the `maven-surefire-plugin` to trigger a `AllSpringKafkaTests` test suite class that will be used to start the embedded server for the different unit test cases in our project.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>